system76/tech-docs/src/models/oryp9/repairs.md

 ### Steps to replace the CMOS battery:

 1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover), [remove both SSDs](#replacing-an-m2nvme-ssd), and [remove the wireless card](#replacing-the-wireless-card).
-    - If you are not replacing the CMOS battery, then removing the wireless card is optional.
+    - If you are not replacing the CMOS battery, then removing the wireless card is optional.\
-2. If necessary, remove any components that are covering the CMOS battery:
-    - For the 15" model, [remove the M.2 SSD closest to the main battery](#replacing-an-m2nvme-ssd) and [remove the main battery](#replacing-the-battery).
-    - For the 17" model, [remove both M.2 SSDs](#replacing-an-m2nvme-ssd). check

 ![CMOS battery](./img/cmos-battery.webp)

-3. Unplug the small white connector that connects the CMOS battery to the motherboard.
+2. Unplug the small white connector that connects the CMOS battery to the motherboard.
 If you are replacing the battery, gently pull from the sides to pry it up from where it's stuck to the case.
-4. To clear the CMOS, [disconnect the main battery](#replacing-the-battery) (if it's still installed), open the lid of the machine, and hold down the power button for at least 15 seconds to discharge any residual energy in the system.
+3. To clear the CMOS, [disconnect the main battery](#replacing-the-battery) (if it's still installed), open the lid of the machine, and hold down the power button for at least 15 seconds to discharge any residual energy in the system.
-5. Re-connect the CMOS battery, [replace the main battery](#replacing-the-battery), and [replace the M.2 SSD](#replacing-an-m2nvme-ssd).
+4. Reconnect the CMOS battery, [reconnect the main battery](#replacing-the-battery), and [replace the M.2 SSD](#replacing-an-m2nvme-ssd).
-6. Replace the bottom panel and power up the Oryx Pro.
+5. Replace the bottom panel and power up the Oryx Pro.
 The system may power itself off and on after initial boot; this is normal behavior when the CMOS has been reset.

 ## Replacing the cooling system: